Be a visitor experience volunteer

 As a visitor experience volunteer, you’ll explain what happens at the station, promote the work of the RNLI and give vital water safety messages.

 Volunteer roles include lifeboat visits officer and lifeboat visits guide.
 And at many stations there are opportunities to get involved with both visits and the station’s shop as a public engagement volunteer.

 At our visitor centres

 The locations of some of our stations make it difficult to welcome visitors.
 That’s where our visitor centres come in.

 Run by teams of volunteers, these purpose-built interactive centres are free to visit and provide a fascinating insight into the work of the RNLI within the community.

 They aim to inspire and engage current and future RNLI supporters, raise awareness of water safety and generate lifesaving funds.

 So far we have two visitor centres - one in Dartmouth in support of Dart Lifeboat Station and one on Barry Island in support of Barry Dock Lifeboat Station.

 Volunteer roles include visitor centre manager and visitor centre shop and visits guide.

-Alternatively, contact our Volunteering Team to see if there are any visitor experience volunteering opportunities.
+If you can't find a relevant role, contact our Volunteering Team to see if there are any other visitor experience volunteering opportunities.